CumulusNetworks/docs/content/cumulus-linux-36/Whats-New/Cumulus-Linux-3.6-Release-Notes.md

 {{%notice note%}}

-If you see errors for expired GPG keys that prevent you from upgrading packages when upgrading to Cumulus Linux 3.6 from 3.5.1 or earlier, follow the steps in [Upgrading Expired GPG Keys](https://docs.cumulusnetworks.com/knowledge-base/Installing-and-Upgrading/Upgrading/Update-Expired-GPG-Keys/).
+If you see errors for expired GPG keys that prevent you from upgrading packages when upgrading to Cumulus Linux 3.6 from 3.5.1 or earlier, follow the steps in {{<exlink url="https://docs.cumulusnetworks.com/knowledge-base/Installing-and-Upgrading/Upgrading/Update-Expired-GPG-Keys/" text="Upgrading Expired GPG Keys">}}.

 {{%/notice%}}